 The data by age provided in the updated estimates continues to confirm that people younger than 65 years of age are more severely affected by this disease relative to people 65 and older compared with seasonal flu.
 With seasonal influenza, about 60 percent of seasonal flu-related hospitalizations and 90 percent of flu-related deaths occur in people 65 years and older.
-With 2009 H1N1, approximately 90% of estimated hospitalizations and 87% of estimated deaths from April through February 13, 2009 occurred in people younger than 65 years old.
+With 2009 H1N1, approximately 90% of estimated hospitalizations and 87% of estimated deaths from April through March 13, 2009 occurred in people younger than 65 years old based on this method.
 CDC is continuing to recommend vaccination against 2009 H1N1 at this time for all people 6 months and older, including those people 65 years of age and older because severe illness and deaths have occurred in this age group.

-As of February 13, 2010, approximately 86 million people had received 97 million doses of 2009 H1N1 vaccine.
+According to the Morbidity and Mortality Weekly Report (MMWR) issued on April 2, 2010, an estimated 72 -81 million people have been vaccinated against 2009 H1N1 as of the end of February 2010, with more than one-third of children and nearly one-fifth of U.S. adults having received the vaccine.
+Counting all doses of vaccine reported, an estimated 81-91 million doses of 2009 H1N1 vaccine were administered.
 When the numbers of people vaccinated against 2009 H1N1 is combined with the number of people previously infected with 2009 H1N1, a significant number of people in the United States likely have immunity to the 2009 H1N1 virus.
 However, with a population of more than 300 million in this country, a substantial number of people likely remain susceptible to 2009 H1N1, which continues to circulate at this time.
 Ongoing vaccination of people with certain health conditions is particularly important because most cases of serious 2009 H1N1 illness (e.g., hospitalizations) have occurred in people with underlying medical conditions.
 (See "2009 H1N1 Flu: Underlying Health Conditions among Hospitalized Adults and Children.")
 Health conditions that increase the risk of being hospitalized from 2009 H1N1 include lung disease like asthma or chronic pulmonary disease (COPD), diabetes, heart, or neurologic disease and pregnancy.
 In addition, minority populations have been harder-hit by the 2009 H1N1 pandemic than non-minority groups (See "Information on 2009 H1N1 impact by Race and Ethnicity.)"There also is growing evidence to support early concerns that people who are morbidly obese are at greater risk of serious 2009 H1N1 complications.